zopefoundation/z3c.sqlalchemy/src/z3c/sqlalchemy/README.txt

 Example:

-   > from z3c.sqlalchemy import createSQLAlchemyWrapper, Model
+   > from z3c.sqlalchemy import createSAWrapper, Model
    > model = Model()
    > model.add(name='A', relations=('B',))
-   > wrapper = createSQLAlchemyWrapper('postgres://postgres:postgres@host/someDB', model=model)
+   > wrapper = createSAWrapper('postgres://postgres:postgres@host/someDB', model=model)
    > AMapper= wrapper.getMapper('A')

 This will generate a mapper AMapper where all instances of AMapper have a